josiokoko/php-mysql-nginx-docker/README.md

-# A simple application ruuning a PHP file with MySQL database
+# A simple application with PHP and MySQL database
-## The application is served with NGIX proxy server.
+- The application is served with NGIX proxy server.
-## The application is deployed to Docker containers using Docker-compose.
+- The application is deployed to Docker containers using Docker-compose.